outbrain/fwumious_wabbit/README.md

 Data scientists can train hundreds of models over hundreds of millions of examples in a matter of hours on a single machine.

-For our tested scenarios it is two orders of magnitude faster than the fastest Tensorflow implementation we could come up with (faster even when using GPUs with TensorFlow).
+For our tested scenarios it is almost two orders of magnitude faster than the fastest Tensorflow implementation of Logistic Regression and FFMs that we could come up with.
 It is an order of magnitude faster than Vowpal Wabbit for some specific use-cases.

 check out our [benchmark](BENCHMARK.md), here's a teaser: